Project-OSmOSE/OSEkit/docs/_build/html/_sources/on_datarmor.rst.txt

 	Reported bug : changing python version will need to set the environment path with `-p`, otherwise it will be installed in `/dcazau/$Datarmor/...`

-You should now see the conda environment located in the `conda-env` folder within either your datahome or your datawork directory, running the command `conda info --envs` should give you for example
+4. Verify that your conda environment is present in the `conda-env` folder (in your datahome or your datawork directory) ; running the command `conda info --envs` should give you for example

 .. code:: bash